samsonnguyen/docker-brother-mfc-l27x0dw/README.md

 All-in-one container that will run a cupsd service as well as set up brscan-skey so that the scanner functions on the panel also work.

+Tested only with:

+* MFC-L2700DW

-Excellent scanner scripts from [arjunkc/scanner-scripts](https://github.com/arjunkc/scanner-scripts) which adds the ability to do duplex scanning as well as automatic conversion to pdf.
+Inspiration for the scripts came from the work here [arjunkc/scanner-scripts](https://github.com/arjunkc/scanner-scripts) which adds the ability to do duplex scanning as well as automatic conversion to pdf.
+I decided to re-write the scripts so that they are more manageable and work specifically for this container

 # Usage